 Above all else though (and there’s plenty in Hokitika to be proud of), it has glow worms by the droves and a bunch of friendly eels ready for you to feed – all for free!

-We know travelling can be expensive and that having a couple of budget-friendly options up your sleeve can really help.
+We know travelling can be expensive and that having a couple of budget-friendly New Zealand travel tips up your sleeve can really help.

 Make one of those activities an adventure just slightly out of town to feed the local freshwater eels – you’ll feel like a real Kiwi in no time!